ColsterJ/ruby-roguelike/README.md

 ![Screenshot of the game](https://github.com/coljonesdev/ruby-roguelike/blob/master/assets/screenshot.png "Screenshot")

-This is a modified version of the Roguelike game from Academy Pittsburgh Session 9 Week 3.
-This version uses graphical display instead of using the text-based console, and also has sound effects.
+This is a graphical version of the Roguelike game from Academy Pittsburgh Session 9 Week 3.
+The grid is displayed with images instead of text, and sound effects have been added.
 For the sake of comparison, [here's the original roguelike code](https://gist.github.com/coljonesdev/a069a3fcb4502431d3d95566d466f6b0) that John made during class.

-This code uses a library called [Gosu](https://www.libgosu.org/index.html) to handle graphics, sound, and input.
+This uses a library called [Gosu](https://www.libgosu.org/index.html) to handle graphics, sound, and input.
 You must install it before running the script.
 Of course, Ruby must also be installed.
+(See below for instructions)

 ## What changed between the original program and this code
 * The game code is now contained within a class 'Game'.
 This class extends 'Gosu::Window', which is required for Gosu's features.
 An update() function runs every frame to handle game logic, and a draw() function runs every frame to produce the graphics you see onscreen.